VestingPoint

 The Business Case#

-• Average equity value at risk per case: $2.4 million — option exercise windows, RSU acceleration, and tax elections are all time-sensitive
+• In this scenario, average equity value at risk per case: $2.4 million — option exercise windows, RSU acceleration, and tax elections are all time-sensitive

-• VestingPoint charges $15,000 per estate for full equity administration — typically less than 1% of the equity value at stake
+• In this scenario, VestingPoint charges $15,000 per estate for full equity administration — typically less than 1% of the equity value at stake

-• 12 cases per year involve missed deadlines under the current PDF-based process — VestingPoint’s structured tracking eliminates this entirely
+• A projected 12 cases per year involve missed deadlines under the current PDF-based process — VestingPoint’s structured tracking eliminates this entirely

-• Tax-optimised exercise strategies save an average of $180,000 per estate in unnecessary capital gains tax
+• In this scenario, tax-optimised exercise strategies save an average of $180,000 per estate in unnecessary capital gains tax

 Before / After#